List of Belgian regiments in World War II

 This list covers the regiments of the Belgian Army from 1939 to 1945, from mobilization to the ensuing Battle of Belgium and the Battle of France, along with Free Belgian regiments till 1945.
-This article is based on one source, which covers up every detail on the 18 day campaign (1940) in the Belgian Perspective.
+This article covers up every detail on the 18 day campaign (1940) in the Belgian Perspective.

 Divisions

 22 divisions form the basis of the Belgian Army.
 A division at full strength had three infantry regiments, an artillery regiment, an engineer battalion, and some transmission troops.
 Additional arms may include quartermaster companies, tanks, and signal units.
 Three divisions form a corps.